punkish/map-data-workshop/README.md

 		<tr>
 			<td>11:00 AM-12:30 PM</td>
 			<td>Overview of the technologies of the stack<br>
-				<i>Introduce the variety of technologies that can be used in each piece of the stack—libraries such as jQuery vs. an MVC vs. rolling your own, different backends and why you might use each</i>
+				<i>Introduce the variety of technologies that can be used in each piece of the stack—libraries such as jQuery vs. an model-view-controller (MVC) framework vs. rolling your own, and different backends and why you might use each</i>
 			</td>
 		</tr>
 		<tr>